jonthegreat815/Ender3V2S1/display assets/readme.md

 **Original Ender 3V2 DWIN display**
 ![Ender3v2-DWIN](https://user-images.githubusercontent.com/2745567/156829365-a58a3afc-77e3-40b9-9e16-5edfe3073de8.jpg)

-**Original Ender 3S1 DACAI display**
+**Original Ender 3S1 DACAI display** (Also used in some new Ender 3V2)
 ![Ender3S1-DACAI](https://user-images.githubusercontent.com/2745567/156829472-2c38a4ab-bdde-4c21-b78f-a30692c96500.jpg)

-The `DWIN_SET` display firmware / icon assets only apply to the Ender 3V2 original display, for the Ender 3S1 you must to use the `private` display firmware / icon assets.
+The `DWIN_SET` display firmware / icon assets only apply to the Ender 3V2 original display, for the Ender 3S1 or DACAI screens you must to use the `private` display firmware / icon assets.

 # Display firmware, boot image and icons compilations
 This page list the display assets compilations compatible with [Professional firmware](https://github.com/mriscoc/Ender3V2S1/releases/latest) fork.